-Providing supplies and support to Sonoma County youth and caregivers of foster care.
+Providing supplies and support to Sonoma County youth impacted by foster care and their caregivers.
 Connecting resources.
 Fostering connections.
 Strengthening support.
 Supporting connection.

 We are a completely volunteer-led organization.
 Our volunteers and their dedication are the backbone of our success.